 The study of film and visual media is a central aspect of our idea of liberal arts as a “useful education.”
-The film & media studies program at Dickinson brings together critical analysis and creation of media and is distinguished by its flexibility and diversity.
+The six-course film & media studies minor brings together critical analysis and creation of media and is distinguished by its flexibility and diversity.
 As an interdisciplinary program, we offer students a wide range of courses from numerous disciplines.

 While mass media is part of our broad definition, our focus goes deeper than studying the content of media and instead includes a critical inquiry into the technological conditions that shape the content.
 In that sense, film counts as media and is only separated in our program title, as this reflects the established traditions of scholarly fields.
 Media courses may include inquiries into social media, television, sound technologies, photography, journalism, video games and other forms of media platforms.

 In addition, we regularly encourage our students to spend their junior year in England at the University of East Anglia, which has one of the richest and most highly regarded film studies programs in Europe.

 “I chose to minor in film because I love and appreciate film as an art, but also because I think that in the modern world, film and television can depict and add to philosophy… The opportunities for cross-discipline study and the incorporation of ideas from other cultures and philosophies is also an excellent aspect of the film & media studies program here at Dickinson.”

 —Dylan Chambers '20 (philosophy major)

 Congratulations to Jackie Logsted ’22, currently pursuing a career as a screenwriter, whose short film Someone Somewhere was screened this past Friday (August 26, 2022) at Indigo Soul NYC!
 More info about the film is available here.